aurelieleribaux-1/actor-behavior-TT-forecasting/README.md

 - Actor behavior frequencies and durations
 - Resource participation

+First, place your input files in the data/ folder:
+1.The original event log (your_file.xes)

+2.The actor behavior file (your_file.csv) generated via: [Linking Actor Behavior to Process Performance Over Time](https://arxiv.org/abs/2507.23037)

-Run the following script:
+The, run the following script:

 python dataset pipeline/time_series_generation.py

-This will automatically output: data/final_multivariatetimeseries.csv
+This will automatically generate the multivariate time series: data/final_multivariatetimeseries.csv

 All model scripts automatically load the final time series and split it using a shared utility: